spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

    Enter ‘Import SpineOpt template’ as message in the popup dialog, and click **Commit**.

-.. note:: The SpineOpt template contains the fundamental object and realtionship classes, as well as parameter definitions, that SpineOpt recognizes and expects.
+.. note:: The SpineOpt template contains the fundamental object and relationship classes, as well as parameter definitions, that SpineOpt recognizes and expects.
    You can think of it as the *generic structure* of the model, as opposed to the *specific data* for a particular instance.
-   In the remainder of this section, we will add the specific data for the Skellefte river.
+   In the remainder of this section, we will add that specific data for the Skellefte river.

 Creating objects